 Fine-tuning your knife with a honing steel lines up the microscopic fibers of the blade.
 First, position the steel and blade: Hold steel and knife as shown, with sharp edge of knife pointing away from you.
 Keeping sharp edge in contact with steel, tilt blade up 20 degrees.

 Next, work on one side: Drag blade from handle of steel out to its tip.
 At the same time, slide blade from heel to point against steel, so that steel has made contact with entire length of blade by the time you reach steel's tip.

-With heel of blade under steel near its handle, tilt blade 20 degrees and slide sharp edge toward tip.
+Then the other: With heel of blade under steel near its handle, tilt blade 20 degrees and slide sharp edge toward tip.
 At the same time, drag blade from heel to point.
 Repeat honing 10 times on each side.

+Position stone horizontally, coarse-side up, on a damp towel to prevent sliding.
+Lay upper portion of blade's sharp edge against surface of stone, near its left end.
+Tilt blade 20 degrees, with sharp edge in contact with stone.
 Slide sharp edge to right, across stone, applying pressure with help from your free hand, as shown.
 At the same time, move knife toward top edge of stone so that blade's lower edge comes in contact with stone by the time you reach its right end.
 To work on blade's other side, start at stone's right end and tilt blade in opposite direction.
 Repeat sharpening 10 times on each side.